felix-lang/felix/doc/tutorial/intro_cbind.rst

 Lifting Primitives
 ------------------

-Here's how you lift types primitive types:
+Here's how you lift primitive types:

 .. code-block:: felix